davidramosweb/home-assistant-custom-components-cover-time-based/README.md

         topic: 'cmnd/myroomcoverswitch/POWER2' # power
         payload: 'ON'
 ```
-(Credits to [VDRainer](https://github.com/VDRainer) for the code.
-Note how you don't have to configure these as switches in Home Assistant at all, it's enough just to publish MQTT commands strainght from the script.)
+Note how you don't have to configure these as switches in Home Assistant at all, it's enough just to publish MQTT commands strainght from the script (credits to [VDRainer](https://github.com/VDRainer) for this example).
 Of course you can customize based on what ever other way to trigger these 3 type of movements.
 You could, for example, turn on and off warning lights along with the movement.

 ### Services to set position or action without triggering cover movement.